 CRISPR/Cas9 gene knock-out uses guide-RNAs to target the nuclease Cas9 to defined regions in the genome of cells.
 Cas9 then cuts the genomic DNA precisely at the position specified by the guide-RNA, and erroneous repair leads to gene disruption.
 In CRISPR/Cas9 genetic screens, a whole library of guide sequences is integrated into the genome of target cells such that each cell expresses a single guide RNA against one specific gene.
 Cells with characteristics of interest are selected from this mutant cell population and analyzed.
 To obtain meaningful results, such screens typically need to be done with several hundred cells per guide sequence.

-“The innovation allows tracking of single cell lineages throughout a screen, which creates a much richer dataset from a smaller number of cells.”, says Bernhard Schmierer, first author of the paper and Facility Director of the HTGE facility. ” The novel approach substantially improves accuracy and reliability of CRISPR/Cas9 screens, while incurring little extra cost.
-Our facility will use barcoded guide libraries in all future screening projects.”
+“The innovation allows tracking of single cell lineages throughout a screen, which creates a much richer dataset from a smaller number of cells.”, says Bernhard Schmierer, first author of the paper and Platform Scientific Director of the HTGE unit. ” The novel approach substantially improves accuracy and reliability of CRISPR/Cas9 screens, while incurring little extra cost.
+Our unit will use barcoded guide libraries in all future screening projects.”